 As for the charitable deduction, the individual taxpayer who sets-up a CRT will receive a current charitable deduction in the year that the charitable remainder trust is funded, despite the future nature of the charitable contribution.
 The tax deduction is based on the present value of the future gift.
 Often times the organization that will benefit from the future contribution, or the sponsor of the “trust”, will assist with or may actually make the tax deduction calculation.

 So the CRT is a trust that creates a charitable contribution tax deduction but does not file the traditional Form 1041 for a trust, but instead files the Form 5227.

 Q-2 Another very common question that crosses the Tax Help Desk is the ability to deduct a loss on the sale of an inherited personal residence.
 The typical or common event is when a parent passes away, leaving the personal home to the surviving children.
-The beneficiaries, or surviving children then fix-up or renovate the home, list it for sale, and sell the prior principal residence of the deceased parent at a loss.
+The beneficiaries, or surviving children then fix-up or renovate the home, list it for sale, or sell it through a We Buy Houses Company, and sell the prior principal residence of the deceased parent at a loss.
 Can they as the sellers of the personal residence deduct the loss on the sale?